 Armed Forces Covenant

 The Armed Forces Covenant is a promise by the nation ensuring that those who serve or who have served in the Armed Forces, and their families, are treated fairly.
-As a Chamber, we have signed the Covenant at RAF Museum Cosford, where Wing Commander Paul Bell, Commanding Officer of 605 (County of Warwick) Squadron RAuxAF and Adrian Wright, President of the Black Country Chamber of Commerce countersigned the document.
+As a Chamber, we have signed the Covenant at RAF Museum Cosford, where Wing Commander Paul Bell, Commanding Officer of 605 (County of Warwick) Squadron RAuxAF and Adrian Wright, Former President of the Black Country Chamber of Commerce countersigned the document.

 Supporting the Unsung Hero is the award winning business start-up programme from the University of Wolverhampton and Black Country Chamber of Commerce which has reached its five-year milestone, helping members of the Armed Forces community turn bright ideas into successful businesses.